endel/generator-modern-frontend/README.md

 * Image optimization
 * Wire-up dependencies installed with [Bower](http://bower.io)

+You may opt-out from using bower, sprite generation and image optimization if you don't need them.

 #### Sprite sheet

 For sprite generation, you'll need to create a directory for each sprite